Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Experiment

 \subsection{Implementation Details}

-We mainly conduct our experiments on two different backbone models: \texttt{gpt-3.5-turbo-1106} and \texttt{gpt-3.5-turbo-instruct}\footnote{We choose this since \texttt{text-davinci-003} is shut down and replace using \texttt{gpt-3.5-turbo-instruct} by OpenAI.}, hereinafter referred to as \texttt{1106} and \texttt{instruct} respectively, following lots of previous works \citep{genread,yu2023improving,shao-etal-2023-enhancing}.
-For the Acc$^\dagger$ evaluation, we always use \texttt{1106} as evaluation backbone model.
-We set both the temperature and top p as 0.1 to reduce the randomness of LLMs for \textit{all} methods, rendering a more fair comparison.
-We implement google search engine following \texttt{LangChain} \footnote{\url{https://python.langchain.com/docs/integrations/tools/google_search}} as a external retriever, and we set the number of retrieved results as 3 and the max iteration depth $t$ as 3.
-We keep all demonstrations as same and the details can be found in the Appendix.
+We mainly conduct our experiments on two different backbone models: \texttt{gpt-3.5-turbo-1106} and \texttt{gpt-4o-mini}, hereinafter referred to as \texttt{1106} and \texttt{4o-mini} respectively, following lots of previous works \citep{genread,yu2023improving,shao-etal-2023-enhancing}.
+For the Acc$^\dagger$ evaluation, we always use \texttt{4o-mini} as evaluation backbone model.
+We set both the temperature and top p as 0.1 to reduce the randomness of LLMs for all methods, rendering a more fair comparison.
+We implement the Google search engine following \texttt{LangChain} \footnote{\url{https://python.langchain.com/docs/integrations/tools/google_search}} as an external retriever, and we set the number of retrieved results as 3 and the max iteration depth $\tau$ as 3.
+According to the preliminary results on the validation set, we fix $\beta$ as 0.1 and $\alpha$ as 0.9 for verb (0.8 for prob) on \texttt{1106} for both datasets, and $\alpha$ as 0.6 for verb (0.6 for prob on CuQA; 0.8 for prob on FreshQA) on \texttt{4o-mini}.
+The significant test (t-test) is conducted with $p$ < 0.05 to ensure statistical improvement.